-5.1.1 A number of the review recommendations would have a financial implication but these are as yet undefined.
+5.1.1 A number of the review recommendations may have a financial implication in terms of further officer time and training to address the issues raised and a number of recommendations could have a capital and revenue implication, including recommendations 2, 5 and 7 but these are as yet undefined including remodelling properties and carrying out further gas checks.
 Depending on the Executive Member response to the recommendations, these implications would need to be fully costed by officers and brought back to the Executive Portfolio Holder before any spending was agreed.